 This is a group behavior modification class that focuses on dog-to-dog behavior and leash reactivity.
-Learn counter-conditioning, improve your handling and management of situations while you condition training routines that will help you and your dog cope with over-stimulating events.
-Consistent use of the routines and principles taught in class will assist you and your dog in changing behavior, changes that will make walks and outings more comfortable for both of you.
+Learn counter-conditioning, improve your handling and management of situations while you condition training routines that will help you and your dog relax in the face of over-stimulating events.
+Consistent use of the routines and principles taught in class will assist you and your dog in developing relaxed behavior, changes that will make walks and outings more comfortable for both of you.

 It takes commitment and skill to change strong, driven behaviors so we immerse you and your dog in helpful techniques and routines.